Oktopost/Squid/Docs/Source/References/Select/queryCount.rst

 	// $count = 3,4,5... or null

 | If a ``UNION`` or ``DISTINCT`` are present, a subquery is generated instead.
-| Note that for a ``UNION`` command, this may result in bad preference and, in general, should be avoided.
+| Note that for a ``UNION`` command, this may result in bad performance and, in general, should be avoided.

 .. code-block:: php
 	:linenos: